 Yves and Jacques were off both days of the weekend and they dedicated Saturday to recovering from a fierce Friday night of beer.

 "Weather permitting."
 The Snow Jade Dragon Mountain was the end of the Himalayas.
-The vast expanse of Tibet lay across the province border.
+The vast expanse of Tibet lay across the provincial border.
 Storms brewed in the high peaks at all times of the year.

 We agreed to this plan and on Sunday morning the three of us met for a quick breakfast of rice and eggs.

-the slightly ascending road with the wind in our faces.
+Yves was very fit and led the pace.
+He was soon out of sight.
+Jacques and I pedaled leisurely up the slightly ascending road with the wind in our faces.

 Clouds wrapped the snow fields.
 We rode the twenty miles in three hours.
 The thin air restricted our conversation to grunts.
 At the pass a badly designed billboard announced our arrival at the ski slope.
 It was a chute for toboggans.

-The restaurant was serving rice and noodles in a chicken broth.
+Yves was waiting at a restaurant was serving rice and noodles in a chicken broth.
 The Chinese tourists happily slurped at the warm food.
 Jacques oared his noodles in the bowl.

-"So much for the Jean-Claude Killy ski resort.
+"So much for the Jean-Claude Killy ski resort."